 By the end of this year, the Company will turnover Centuria Medical Makati, a 28-story outpatient medical building also in Century City, which has both for sale and for lease medical IT units.
 Century Properties also expects to complete three Class A commercial buildings in prime locations with close to 90,000 square meters.

 This will allow Century Properties to be “a significant participant in the growth of the office space sector in the Philippines by 2018,” the company said.

 “We are grateful for the success of our maiden bond issuance and the confidence accorded to us by the investing public.
 This is a testament to the company’s sound financial management and profitable business model,” said Jose E.B.
 Antonio, Century Properties chairman.

-“Not only will the bond enable us to diversify our funding sources, it also helps us get a step closer towards our goal of building a bigger and more diversified Company,” he added.
+“Not only will the bond enable us to diversify our funding sources, but it also helps us get a step closer towards our goal of building a bigger and more diversified Company,” he added.

-The company said that its co-branding partnerships with Armani Casa and Studio Daniel Libeskind for the recently-launched luxury development Century Spire, Trump for Trump Tower, Paris Hilton for Azure, Versace Home for Milano and yoo inspired by Starck for Acqua “are bringing world class development standards to the Philippine skyline.”
+The company said that its co-branding partnerships with Armani Casa and Studio Daniel Libeskind for the recently-launched luxury development Century Spire, Trump for Trump Tower, Paris Hilton for Azure, Versace Home for Milano and yoo inspired by Starck for Acqua “are bringing world-class development standards to the Philippine skyline.”